 -Stop!
 He exclaims.

 We climb out once again and Charlie Hotel gets to work.
-I notice that the third man in our car is wearing a t-shirt that says, CAUTION: Alcohol Testing- Risk of projectile vomiting, verbal diarrhea, gaseous emissions, uncoordinated movements
+I notice that the third man in our car is wearing a t-shirt that says, CAUTION: Alcohol Testing- Risk of projectile vomiting, verbal diarrhea, gaseous emissions, uncoordinated movements.

 The area of the park we are in is one of the least secure pieces of passable road in North Kivu.
 A German NGO worker was shot in this stretch a few months ago and people are often attacked and looted.
 Jay seems to notice this at the same time.